danielbodnar/awesome-stars/README.md

 ## server

+- [pyrossh/rust-embed](https://github.com/pyrossh/rust-embed) - Rust Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [BiagioFesta/wtransport](https://github.com/BiagioFesta/wtransport) - Async-friendly WebTransport implementation in Rust
 - [dimensionhq/electric](https://github.com/dimensionhq/electric) - A fast, futuristic package manager for Windows.
 - [ehmicky/nve](https://github.com/ehmicky/nve) - Run any command on specific Node.js versions
 - [yinqiwen/ardb](https://github.com/yinqiwen/ardb) - A redis protocol compatible nosql,  it support multiple storage engines as backend like Google's LevelDB, Facebook's RocksDB, OpenLDAP's LMDB,  PerconaFT, WiredTiger, ForestDB.
+- [elysiajs/elysia](https://github.com/elysiajs/elysia) - Ergonomic Framework for Humans
 - [atomicdata-dev/atomic-server](https://github.com/atomicdata-dev/atomic-server) - Create, share, fetch and model Atomic Data!
 This project consists of a graph database + server, a CLI and a rust library.
 - [smithy-lang/awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [chanify/chanify](https://github.com/chanify/chanify) - Chanify is a safe and simple notification tools.
 This repository is command line tools for Chanify.